software-mansion/react-freeze/README.md

 ## Whan happens to the non-react state of the component after defrost?
 Like for example scroll position?

-Since all the "naitve views" (DOM elements or platform-specific views in react native) are kept when the component is frozen their state (such as scroll position, text typed into text input fields, etc.) is restored when they come back from the frozen state.
+Since all the "native views" (DOM elements or platform-specific views in react native) are kept when the component is frozen their state (such as scroll position, text typed into text input fields, etc.) is restored when they come back from the frozen state.
 In fact, they are just the same component (same DOM nodes for react-dom / same views for react-native).

 ## What happens when there is an update in a redux store that frozen component is subscribed to?